Editorial methodology

 Output quality

 Does the tool produce work that meets professional standards?
-We test with real use cases, not marketing demos.
+I test with real use cases from my own work — AIVario content, development, business operations — not marketing demos.

 Reliability

-We do not use aggregated user ratings, NPS scores, or third-party review data in our ratings.
-Our scores are based entirely on AIVario editorial testing.
-If a tool has strong external ratings on G2, Trustpilot, or Product Hunt, we may mention those as context — but they do not directly influence our score.
+I do not use aggregated user ratings, NPS scores, or third-party review data in my ratings.
+Scores are based entirely on my editorial testing.
+If a tool has strong external ratings on G2, Trustpilot, or Product Hunt, I may mention those as context in the review body — but they do not directly influence the score.
+I also don't rate based on marketing claims, benchmark numbers alone, or hype cycles.

 How ratings can change